TV Ears: TV Ears Original

-TV Ears digital
+TV Ears Digital

-TV Ears’ most popular model, the Digital is the a wireless voice clarifying TV listening device that offers digital connectivity and is compatible with Dolby Digital, SRS, and PCM products.
+TV Ears Digital is the wireless voice clarifying TV listening device that offers digital connectivity and is compatible with Dolby Digital, SRS, and PCM products.
 The system is light, weighing in at only two ounces, comes with an adjustable tone control, and ergonomically angled foam ear tips.

-TV Ears dual digital
+TV Ears Dual Digital

 The 5.0 Dual Digital wireless TV listening system, is the most powerful of the TV Ears’ headsets, containing twice the number of light emitting diodes.
 The system operates off of a digital connectivity via an optical digital audio cord and is compatible with Dolby Digital, SRS, and PCM ensuring that it works successfully with any television, home audio system, cable, or satellite box.
 Ergonomically angled foam ear tips direct uninterrupted audio directly through the ear canal and create a clear sound with each listen.
 Using an all-new Snap-Fit Charging mechanism, the Dual Digital gets a perfect charge every time.